rangasai018/portfolio/README.md

 Objectives

-The objectives of this project are:
+-The objectives of this project are:

-To design a professional and responsive portfolio website
+-To design a professional and responsive portfolio website

-To organize skills and projects in a clear and presentable format
+-To organize skills and projects in a clear and presentable format

-To demonstrate fundamental web development concepts
+-To demonstrate fundamental web development concepts

-To create a single-page user experience with interactive navigation
+-To create a single-page user experience with interactive navigation

 Key Features

-Professional hero section with background image
+-Professional hero section with background image

-Skills section displayed using a card-based layout
+-Skills section displayed using a card-based layout

-Projects section describing academic and technical work
+-Projects section describing academic and technical work

-Contact section for basic information
+-Contact section for basic information

-Navigation system to show and hide sections dynamically
+-Navigation system to show and hide sections dynamically

-Responsive and user-friendly interface
+-Responsive and user-friendly interface

 Technologies Used

-HTML5 for webpage structure
+-HTML5 for webpage structure

-CSS3 for layout and styling
+-CSS3 for layout and styling

-JavaScript for interactivity and navigation
+-JavaScript for interactivity and navigation

 Working Principle